lewis6991/hover.nvim/README.md

 - `name`: string, name of the hover provider
 - `enabled`: function, whether the hover is active for the current context
-- `execute`: function, executes the hover
+- `execute`: function, executes the hover.
+Has a `done` callback as it's first argument.
+  Call `done(false)` if the hover failed to execute.
+This will allow other lower priority hovers to run.
 - `priority`: number (optional), priority of the provider